jet/dotnet-templates/equinox-fc/README.md

 This project was generated using:

     dotnet new -i Equinox.Templates # just once, to install in the local templates store
+#if minimal

+    dotnet new eqxfc --minimal # use --help to see options regarding storage subsystem configuration etc
+#else
-    dotnet new eqxfc # use --help to see options regarding storage subsystem configuration etc
+    dotnet new eqxfc # use --minimal to simplify epoch management # use --help to see options regarding storage subsystem configuration etc
+#endif

 # `Location*`